ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 **Long polling for notifications**

 Notifications are delivered through HTTP long-poll requests.
 The HTTP request is kept open until an event notification or a batch of event notifications are delivered to the client or the request times out (response code 204).
 In both cases, the client should open a new polling connection after the previous one closes.
-Long polling connections are handled on a per domain basis, so each open connection delivers notifications for a single domain.
+It is mandatory to have persistent connection (`Connection: keep-alive` header in the request) to avoid excess TLS handshakes.
 The interface for receiving event notification has a URL of the form:

 	GET /notification/pull